 Height: Up to 10 ft (3 m) if not pruned back.
 Prune regularly to keep the plant at a maximum of 3 ft (90 cm).
 Tall plants will need staking.

 Light: Bright light to full sun.
-Shade from direct midday sun which can scorch its leaves.
+Shade from hot, direct midday sun which can scorch its leaves.
 Plants that don't bloom aren't getting enough sun.
 Put your plant in the brightest window possible.

 Water: Water thoroughly, then allow the top inch of soil to dry out between waterings.
 Use a pot with drainage holes, and remember to empty the drainage tray after watering to prevent soggy soil which can lead to root rot.
-If this plant gets too dry, it will quickly wilt.
+If flowering maple plant gets too dry, it will quickly wilt.

 Temperature: Average to warm (65-80°F/18-27°C).
 These tropical natives don't like the cold at all.
 If you move your plant outdoors for the summer, bring it back inside if the temperature dips below 55°F/13°C at night.
 Cold temps may cause flowering maple to drop its leaves and go dormant for the winter.

 Soil: Use a peat moss-based potting mix.

 Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorus water-soluble fertilizer diluted by half.